 Some hormonal therapies

 Severe pustular and nodulocystic acne treated according to the European guidelines recommends hormonal treatment along with topical and systemic antibiotics as a preferred option to starting treatment with isotretinoin, says Elsaie.

 DIET AND ACNE

-When it comes to the influence of diet in acne formation, it is often a controversial one.
-Although there is some evidence that suggest that eating foods with high glycemic index (GI) may increase your risk of breakouts while foods with low GI reduces your risk.
+When it comes to the influence of diet on acne formation, it is often a controversial one.
+Although there is some evidence that suggests that eating foods with a high glycemic index (GI) may increase your risk of breakouts while foods with low GI reduce your risk.